Sign in →

 1. Double-centrifuged specimens are critical for accurate results as platelet contamination may cause spurious results.

-2. Send specimen ambient.
+2. Can send specimen ambient.
 If there is a delay in transport of >8 hours, send specimen frozen.

 Ambient 8 hours OK/Frozen 18 months at -20°C or 20 months at -70°C/Refrigerate NO